kirillzyusko/react-native-keyboard-controller/docs/docs/api/hooks/input/use-reanimated-focused-input.md

 Hook will update its value in next cases:

 - when keyboard changes its size (appears, disappears, changes size because of different input mode);
-- when focused was changed from one `TextInput` to another;
+- when focus was changed from one `TextInput` to another;
 - when `layout` of focused input was changed.

 :::info Events order